Picture Gallery

 Photo

-Sun Engraving’s victorious football club, 1921-22.
+Sun Engraving's victorious football club, 1921-22.
 Sports were part of the Sun from the beginning.
-The winners of the Printers’ Cup for 1921-22 were: back row: Frank Kirby, William Brunt, T. Goodman, and William (Bill) Cooper; middle row: W. Bundy, C.(?)
+Photographed after winning the Printers' Cup for 1921-22 were, back row: Frank Kirby, William Brunt, T. Goodman, and William (Bill) Cooper; middle row: W. Bundy, C.(?)
 Habbijam, William Page, C. Brookes, W. (Bill) Compton, and William Cartwright; front row: Fred Thorne, William (Berko) Monger, Jack Wheatley, Eddie Hutton, A.G.
-Symmons (Sun’s works director), A. Goodman, and Len Cotton.
+(Guy) Symmons (the Sun's works director), A. Goodman, and Len Cotton.
 (Photo supplied by Derek Hutton)

 Photo